 If, after speaking to your child's teacher, you do not feel that your concern has been properly dealt with, or if your concern is about the conduct of a particular teacher, then you should discuss the matter with that teacher's manager.
-In this school, this is usually the Headteacher.
+In this school, this is usually the Headteacher or a member of the Senior Leadership Team (SLT).
 In almost all cases we can sort things out satisfactorily in this way.
 At this stage, you will be asked what you think might resolve the issue.